Rajakavitha1/testing_gitbook/installation.md

      enabled: false
    ```

-1. Ensure that you are in the directory that contains the `deploy-values.yaml` file and then deploy Seldon Enperprise Platform in the name space `seldon-system`.
+1. Ensure that you are in the directory that contains the `deploy-values.yaml` file and then deploy Seldon Enperprise Platform in the namespace `seldon-system`.
    ```bash
    helm install seldon-enterprise seldon-charts/seldon-deploy --namespace seldon-system  -f deploy-values.yaml --version 2.3.1
    ```